 The JetPack comment system is social and makes it easy for people to comment on using WordPress, Facebook, and Twitter accounts.

 From the beginning of WordPress, until our days, social networking becomes more popular and millions of people have their preferred social account.

 The smart idea here is to let people sign in with their social accounts, and this is what they want at the end.
 However, it’s not the case for many others who just want to make a comment and leave the website.

 Of course, you should install an anti-spam plugin to avoid big problems with spammers.

 The common thing between Jet Pack and the native WordPress comment system, is that the comments should be saved in the database, this is normal, but can cause problems if something happens to the database later, you can repair all that, but it needs more time, especially, with large websites.

-As you can see, lots of websites including CNN are using the Discuss comment system, for some logic reasons:
+As you can see, lots of websites including CNN are using the Disqus comment system, for some logical reasons:

-But things have changed, and Discus becomes friendly and allows people to sign and comment with their social accounts like Facebook, Google Plus, Twitter, and of course Discuss.
+But things have changed, and Disqus becomes friendly and allows people to sign and comment with their social accounts like Facebook, Twitter, and of course Discuss.

-I’m not saying that all the CoommentLuv lovers are spammers, but, when we see thousands of spam comments, we should think again about that system.
+I’m not saying that all the CommentLuv lovers are spammers, but, when we see thousands of spam comments, we should think again about that system.

 You should think about the social network users and let them comment in an easy way, but you should also protect your blog from spammers, and only use the popular commenting system and not those used by spam sites just to build their spam links.